 AIE policy requires that a program be completed within 150% of its scheduled time.
-AIE's Advanced Diploma programs are scheduled for two years, therefore all programs must be completed within three years from the initial start date.
+AIE's Advanced Diploma and Associate of Occupational Studies Programs are scheduled for two years and two and half years respectfully, therefore all programs must be completed within three years for Advance Diploma and three and half years for Associate Programs from the initial start date.